ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Action:** Check the replication protocol version between the two nodes.
 If the versions are different, change it to the same version.
-If the versions are the same, check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+If the versions are the same, check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x61047 ( 397383) rpERR_ABORT_ERROR_RECVXLOG2 [Receiver] \<0%s\> receiver has